curl/everything-curl/internals/memory-debugging.md

 `-DDEBUGBUILD` when compiling to enable a debug build or run configure with `--enable-debug`.

-`curl --version` will list 'Debug' feature for debug enabled builds, and will list 'TrackMemory' feature for curl debug memory tracking capable builds.
+`curl --version` lists the `Debug` feature for debug enabled builds, and lists the `TrackMemory` feature for curl debug memory tracking capable builds.
 These features are independent and can be controlled when running the configure script.
-When `--enable-debug` is given both features will be enabled, unless some restriction prevents memory tracking from being used.
+When `--enable-debug` is given both features get enabled, unless some restriction prevents memory tracking from being used.

 ## Track Down Memory Leaks